 Wairoa and Central & Southern Rivers and Streams Schemes.
 All ratepayers also pay for flood forecasting, land purchase and river catchment maintenance to reduce the risk of flooding and help manage flooding through the region.

-HBRC has an Environmental Code of Practice in place which provides clear standards of practice for river control and drainage works.
+the Regional Council has an Environmental Code of Practice in place which provides clear standards of practice for river control and drainage works.
 It also documents the environmental enhancement or conservation protection, identifies areas for public access and recreation, and identifies future enhancement or protection requirements.

 This scheme in the Esk Valley and Whirinaki coastal area north of Napier is designed to contain a 2 year return period flood (215 m3/s) within the active river channel while resulting in minimal damage to surrounding property.
 The scheme is also designed to protect the Whirinaki Mill and power station from a 500+ year return period flood.
 The scheme was established in 1996.
 The Esk Valley experienced a devastating flood in 1938.